-- support in connection with the product or service that you purchase.
+- with the product or service you purchase.

 - We process your payment information when you buy extra storage for Google Drive.

-- We can use contact info (like names and email addresses) of people that you interact with in Google products to make it easier to find who you're looking for when you want to share and communicate with these people in other Google services like Gmail, Photos and Assistant.
+- We can use contact info (like names and email addresses) of people you interact with in Google products to make it easier to find who you're looking for when you want to share and communicate with these people in other Google services like Gmail, Photos and Assistant.

-- A flight confirmation email that you receive may be used to create a 'check-in' button that appears in your Gmail.
+- A flight confirmation email you receive may be used to create a "check-in" button that appears in your Gmail.

 - Google also collects

 information about you

 from publicly

 accessible sources.

 For example, if your

 name appears in your

 local newspaper,

-Google's search
+Google's Search

 engine may index that

 article and display it to

 other people if they

 search for your name.

-Or, if your business'
+Or, if your business's

+information appears

+on a website, we may